Culture of Western Sahara

 The clan- and tribe-based society underwent a massive social upheaval in 1975, when a large portion of the population fled fighting in the country and settled in the refugee camps of Tindouf, Algeria, breaking up families and clans.
 The Polisario Front, which runs the camps, has attempted to modernize their society, placing a public emphasis on education, the eradication of tribalism and the emancipation of women.
 The role of women in camps was enhanced by their shouldering of the main responsibility for the camps and government bureaucracy during the war years, as virtually the entire male population was enrolled in the Polisario army.

 Education was also assisted by refugee life.
 While teaching materials are still scarce, the "urbanization" of the refugee camps and the abundance of free time for camp dwellers (after the situation normalized circa 1977) greatly increased the effectiveness of literacy classes.
 The Polisario Front claims presently that nearly 90% of refugees are literate, the number having been less than 10% in 1975, and several thousands have received university education in foreign countries as part of aid packages (mainly Algeria, Cuba, and Spain).

-The Moroccan government considerably invested in the social and economic development of Western Sahara with special emphasis on education, modernisation and infrastructure.
-El Aaiún in particular has been the target of heavy government investment, and has grown rapidly.
-Several thousands Sahrawis study in Moroccan universities.
-Literacy rates are estimated at some 50% of the population.

 To date, there have been few thorough studies of the culture due in part to the political situation.
 Some language and culture studies, mainly by French researchers, have been performed on Sahrawi communities in northern Mauritania.